KhayyamAhmadov/cbar-currency-pipeline/README.md

 The whole project runs inside **Docker containers**, making it easy to deploy, run, and manage — without needing to install anything manually.

 ### 🧩 Components Inside Docker
-- **PostgreSQL Container:**
-  Hosts the `currency` database where all scraped exchange rates are stored.
-  The data is persistent thanks to Docker volumes, so it is not lost after restarting containers.

 - **Airflow Container:**
   Runs all automation workflows — the scraping process, database updates, and scheduling.
   It communicates directly with PostgreSQL inside the Docker network.

 ### ⚙️ How It Works Together
-1. When Docker starts, it launches both **PostgreSQL** and **Airflow** containers.
+1. 1.
+Start the Airflow container via Docker (PostgreSQL runs locally).
 2. Airflow automatically loads the DAG that performs daily scraping from CBAR.az.
 3. The scraped data is saved to the PostgreSQL container.
 4. Power BI then connects to the same database to visualize the data.

 ### 💡 Benefits
+- Airflow runs in Docker while PostgreSQL remains local
-- No local setup or dependency issues
+- No local installation needed for Airflow
 - Easy to start with a single command (`docker-compose up -d`)
-- Portable — can run on any system with Docker installed
+- Database stays persistent on the local machine
-- Clean and isolated environment for all components
+- Portable and reproducible Airflow environment

-By containerizing the entire system, this project achieves **full automation, stability, and reproducibility** — ideal for production or cloud deployment.
+By containerizing the entire system, this project achieves **full automation, stability, and reproducibility** — ideal for production

 ---